Who We Are

 Providing small grants to innovative nonprofit organizations led by social entrepreneurs and to teachers leading students in scientific research to expand STEM experiences and student research opportunities for young people.

 These two grant opportunities are offered to innovative organizations and science research teachers.
 The Society awards grants of up to $5,000 for both the Action and the Research Grant programs.
-Two application periods are offered each year, in spring and early fall.

 Any eligible nonprofit organization may apply for the STEM Action Grant program; the STEM Research Grant application is by invitation.
 Eligibility for STEM Research Grants is limited and changes each award period.
 Those eligible will be notified via email.
 Read more below for information on how you could possibly become eligible in the future.